Bauchibred/ethernaut-solutions/README.md

 ```

-On a side note, the comands used in the terminal for this level  are known as Immediately Invoked Function Expressions (IIFE), pretty interesting and would advise to check up on
+On a side note, the commands used in the terminal for this level  are known as Immediately Invoked Function Expressions (IIFE), pretty interesting and would advise to check up on
 https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/

 MAIN TAKEAWAY FROM CHALLENGE:

 There are two ways to transfer tokens from an ERC20 token: by using the transfer() method, or performing a delegated transfer by using both approve() and transferFrom() in conjunction with each other.
 With delegated transfers, an account can approve another account to send tokens on its behalf.
-Also while implementing ERC interfaces all available functins shoould be implemented to avoid vulnerablities like this among others, also newer protocols like ERC223, ERC827, ERC721 (used by Cryptokitties) advisable should be considered rather than older ones.
+Also while implementing ERC interfaces all available functions should be implemented to avoid vulnerabilities like this among others, also newer protocols like ERC223, ERC827, ERC721 (used by Cryptokitties) advisable should be considered rather than older ones.